DFRot: Achieving Outlier-Free and Massive Activation-Free for Rotated LLMs with Refined Rotation: Introduction

 Recent research~\citep{ashkboos2024quarot} has demonstrated that rotating activations in LLMs can effectively eliminate most outliers while preserving computational invariance, ensuring that the LLM's output remains identical to its original results.
 Moreover, the rotation matrices can be merged into the weights, imposing no additional burden on network inference.
 This innovative computational invariance~\citep{ashkboos2024slicegpt} has garnered significant attention from researchers.

 Although rotation is widely recognized as an important method for the quantization of LLMs, there remain many unresolved issues.
-For example, as shown in Table~\ref{tab:random_vs_hadamard}, when activations are reduced to 4 bits, the reasons why randomized Hadamard transforms~($\mathrm{RH}$) often achieve significant improvement compared to randomized orthogonal transforms~($\mathrm{RO}$)~\citep{ashkboos2024quarot, liu2024spinquant} have not yet been fully understood.
+For example, as shown in Table~\ref{tab:random_vs_hadamard}, when activations are reduced to 4-bit, the reasons why randomized Hadamard transforms~($\mathrm{RH}$) often achieve significant improvement compared to randomized orthogonal transforms~($\mathrm{RO}$)~\citep{ashkboos2024quarot, liu2024spinquant} have not yet been fully understood.
 However, while directly training rotation matrices can yield good results~\citep{liu2024spinquant}, the training process will cause substantial computational resources and adds complexity to the quantization process.

 In this paper, we first investigate the underlying reasons why $\mathrm{RH}$ outperforms $\mathrm{RO}$.
 We find that for ordinary tokens consisting primarily of outliers~\citep{achiam2023gpt}, both $\mathrm{RO}$ and $\mathrm{RH}$ transformations can equally reduce quantization error when applied to these tokens.
+As shown in Figure~\ref{app:fig:2d_llama3-8b}, in terms of quantization error, there is no substantial difference between the two transformations.
 In contrast, for special tokens with~\textit{massive activations}~\citep{sun2024massive}, using $\mathrm{RO}$ on these activations surprisingly leads to an increase in quantization error.
 Our experiments show that this inability to efficiently manage massive activations greatly restricts the accuracy of quantized LLMs.
 On the other hand, while $\mathrm{RH}$ performs better than $\mathrm{RO}$, it only manages to maintain or slightly reduce the quantization error for these large activations.
 This observation indicates that both transformation methods struggle to effectively manage massive activations in LLM quantization.